 Deutsche Bank recognizes the central roles that arts organizations play as educational hubs, and hopes to increase their vibrancy and relevancy by helping to introduce technological initiatives.
-The new Arts & Technology grants aim to encourage the adaptation of interactive technology such as mobile applications, creative software, and tablet PCs in cultural centers.
-Besides expanding cultural engagement, the employment of emerging technologies will serve to increase and update the technical literacy of the underserved communities in which many of the organizations are based.
+The new Arts & Technology grants aim to encourage the adaptation of interactive technology such as mobile applications, creative software and tablet PCs in cultural centers.
+Besides expanding cultural engagement, the employment of emerging technologies will serve to increase and update the technological literacy of the underserved communities in which many of the organizations are based.
 Through the utilization of electronic media tools, art institutions will enhance and ease access to informal learning in these arts institutions, thereby updating their roles as centers of educational and cultural production.

 To read an article about the Arts & Technology grants in Deutsche Bank Americas Foundation's Focus newsletter, click here.